hmestre87/coding-test/README.md

 - So being this a microservice a tried to keep the dependencies to a minimum.
 I used Symfony HttpFoundation component for handling the requests and responses.
-- I built a transformer from Json to Object for the Order to handle better the values and theirs types.
+- I built a transformer from Json to Object for the Order to handle better the values and their types.
 - I also implemented the Strategy Pattern to allow having multiple Strategies for Discounting, for instance i didn't know if the global discount (1st Discount mencioned on the problem) was cumulative or not so i just have to implement a new strategy if i want to pick for example the best or the worst discount instead of accumulating them.